Boeing threatens to lock out its private firefighters around Seattle in a dispute over pay

 Boeing is already facing questions about quality and safety of its aircraft, and now it has a labor showdown on its hands in Seattle

-Boeing is threatening to lock out its private force of firefighters who protect its aircraft-manufacturing plants in the Seattle area Friday night unless the workers accept the company's last offer on wages.
+Boeing is threatening to lock out its private force of firefighters who protect its aircraft-manufacturing plants in the Seattle area and bring in replacements beginning Friday night unless the workers accept the company's last offer on wages.

 The company said the two sides were far apart in negotiations.
 It described the lockout as a precautionary move because the union could go on strike at any time once the current contract expires at midnight local time.